CitrineInformatics/citrine-python/docs/source/workflows/predictor_reports.rst

 Predictor reports
 =================

-A predictor report contains information about a machine-learned model and various performance metrics.
+A predictor report describes a machine-learned model, for example, its settings and what features are important to the model.
+It does not include performance metrics.
+To learn more about performance metrics, please see :doc:`PerformanceWorkflows <performance_workflows>`.
 The report can be accessed via the python SDK via ``predictor.report``.

 A task to generate a predictor report is scheduled when a predictor is registered.